 We’ll never truly know what SF weather has in store for us our first week of Nature League until we get to the meadow.
 Whether we’re served bright sunshine, Karl the Fog, or gusts of morning wind, we’ll use the power of the elements for tinkering purposes!
 We’ll don our engineering caps to explore and design ways of harnessing wind, water and solar energy in our outdoor tinker lab!

 Patterns aren’t just all polka dots and stripes like the ones on your clothes-- nature made them first!
 This week we will use our observation skills to find the natural patterns hidden all around us and use our hands to create some of our very own!
-Take a closer look at the tiny arrangements in the veins of leaves, make botanical inspired zentangles, discover how animals use patterns to camouflage, and how artists weave their own textiles!
+Take a closer look at the tiny arrangements in the veins of leaves, make botanical inspired zentangles, discover how animals use patterns to camouflage, how artists weave their own textiles and how inventors borrow patterns in nature to design new technologies!

 Week 3 (6/28-7/2) Folklore + Fairy Tales

 Once upon a time, campers came from far and wide to Golden Gate Park in search of…the stage!
 Discover how some of your favorite fairy tales came to be and even create your very own!
-We will learn about ancient animal folklore, design costumes, build props using natural materials, and put on a show that is sure to receive a standing ovation!
+We will learn about ancient animal folklore, design costumes inspired by local flora and fauna, build props using natural materials, and put on a show that is sure to receive a standing ovation!

 Session 2: July 12th- 30th, 9am-3pm (Entering 1st - 2nd Grades) $1764